 North Dakota Substantial Damage Plan Fundamentals (PDF)

-SI/SD Community Checklist for Local Officials (PDF)
+SI/SD Community Checklist For Local Officials (PDF)

-Guided Community Self-Assessment for SI/SD Compliance (PDF)
+Guided Community Self-Assessment For SI/SD Compliance (PDF)

 Substantial Damage Resident Fact Sheet (PDF)